tlverse/tlverse-handbook/10-tmle3mediate.md

 ATE is roughly
 0.01564.

-## Estimating the Population Intervention Direct Effect
+### Targeted Estimation of the Population Intervention Direct Effect

 As previously noted, the assumptions underlying the natural direct and indirect effects may be challenging to justify; moreover, the effect definitions